MuamerHr/Bin-Packing-Problem-BPP3D/README.txt

 This repository contains procedures to solve the bin packing problem for one, two, or three dimensions.

-The three dimensional bin packing problem belongs to the class of NP complete problems and can be formulated as follows:
+A typical application where the three dimensional bin packing problem occurs is the loading of packages onto containers.
+The  problem belongs to the class of NP complete problems and can be formulated as follows:

-Let be J={1,...,n} a set of small rectangular items with dimensions w_i, h_i, d_i.
+Let be J={1,...,n} a set of small rectangular-shaped items with dimensions w_i, h_i, d_i.
 All small items must be packed into bins of dimensions W,H,D.
 All dimensions are positive integers and the dimensions of the small items are smaller than or equal to the corresponding bin dimensions.